0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/setup-erc20-transfer.md

 ## Step 1: Register resource ID

-Firstly, you will register a resource ID which associates resources in a cross-chain environment.
-A Resource ID is a 32 byte value which must be unique to the resource that we are transferring between these blockchains.
-The Resource IDs are arbitrary, but they may have the chain ID of the home chain in the last byte, as a convention (home chain referring to the network on which this resources originated from).
+Firstly, you will register a resource ID that associates resources in a cross-chain environment.
+A Resource ID is a 32-byte value that must be unique to the resource that we are transferring between these blockchains.
+The Resource IDs are arbitrary, but they may have the chain ID of the home chain in the last byte, as a convention (home chain referring to the network on which these resources originated from).

 To register resource ID, you can use the `cb-sol-cli bridge register-resource` command.
 You will need to give the private key of the `admin` account.